ahamez/protox/README.md

 You may have noticed that there are `XXX expected failures`.
 Indeed, we removed on purpose some conformance tests that `protox` can't currently pass.
 Here are the reasons why:

 - [Any](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#any) is not yet supported by `protox`;
-- We could not find the specification for the protobuf2 case of field name extensions when decoding from JSON.

 The exact list of skipped tests is [here](https://github.com/ahamez/protox/blob/master/conformance/failure_list.txt).